VasiliyMatr/ASM/T06HASH/readme.md

 I will compare 2 programs, compiled with the ___g++ -O2___ option: unoptimized and optimized versions (___hash___ and ___oHash___ respectively).
 I used Callgrind utility to profile my program and time utility to compare execution times of optimized and unoptimized versions.

-I've copied functions realization in optimized folder.
+I've copied functions realization in an optimized folder.
 Here are the first time tests results:

 ![](data/timeCheck.png)

-We can see that all works correct and I can optimize my code and easilly test performanse improvements now.
+We can see that all works correctly and I can optimize my code and easily test performance improvements now.

-Now let's profile test program with Callgrind.
+Now let's profile the test program with Callgrind.
 Here are the first profile results:

 ![](data/firstProfile.png)